 The Picture Display

 Use this preview to visually double-check edits while you work.
 To zoom in or out, use the mouse wheel.
 Single-left-click to switch between two key zoom levels: 1:1 and Zoom to Fit.
 Alternatively, use the slider above the picture display, or use the items in the View menu.
 To turn on blowout highlighting, click the button for this in the histogram window at the top right.
 For RAW images, normally a low-quality preview is quickly shown as you shift the editing sliders, and then the full-quality preview is shown a little later.
-Use Full Quality Preview in the View menu to force full quality for the preview even during editing.

 The Side Panel